 Dr. Zachary Helft co-founded C. Light and brings 10 years of neuroscience and regulatory experience to the team.
 He worked in the Technical Process Support team at Regeneron Pharmaceuticals to develop and transfer a GMP biologics manufacturing process to an international site.
 He was also part of regulatory interactions to manage quality systems documentation.
 Dr. Helft helped to launch Regeneron’s first large-scale biologic to the market, Eylea.
 He is the author of multiple research articles and two successful grant applications.
 Dr. Helft brings his GMP and regulatory background from his time at Regeneron and mixes it with his scientific background in neuroscience.
 He was educated at Colgate University (B.S. in Cellular Neuroscience) and UC Berkeley (Ph.D. in Vision Science).

 Chief Business Officer

 Elan Tye brings over 8 years of experience in the business side of healthcare.
 He has led business development for neurological devices and supported numerous healthcare executives as a management consultant.
 He worked in business development for a neurological device startup out of MIT, expanding their market reach.
-He then transitioned to Monitor Deloitte Consulting’s Life Sciences & Healthcare practice where he managed teams around strategic planning, go-to-market strategies, financial modeling, and data analysis for executives in the life sciences, provider, payer, and regulatory spaces.
+He has consulting and venture incubation experience at the Boston Consulting Group and Monitor Deloitte, where he managed teams around strategic planning, go-to-market strategies, financial modeling, and data analysis for executives in the life sciences, provider, payer, and regulatory spaces.
+He then transitioned to venture capital, focusing on neuroscience and human performance technologies.
 Elan currently works with UCSF-based co-founders as a startup advisor.
 He has been educated at Tufts University (B.A. in International Business & Entrepreneurial Leadership) and UC Berkeley's Haas School of Business (MBA).